addhen/klocation/docs/setup.md

 }
 ```

-For `klocation-compose`, add the following dependencies to your build.gradle file:
+For `klocation-compose` artifact, add the following dependencies to your build.gradle file:

 ```kotlin
 dependencies {